 If the director qualifies for ER, the rate of CGT payable on the Capital Gain will be 10%.
 The new name for ER is now Business Asset Disposal Relief (BADR).

-Notably, in the March 2020 Budget, the Lifetime Allowance when you claim Entrepreneur’s Relief changed.
-It decreased from £10 Million to £1 Million.
+In the March 2020 Budget, the Lifetime Allowance when you claim Entrepreneur’s Relief was changed.
+This change saw an official decrease from £10 Million to £1 Million for the Lifetime Allowance.

-Before you come to liquidating a company (UK) yourself, it could be the case that your company does not file its annual accounts or Confirmation Statement on time.
+Before you come to winding up your company yourself, it could be the case that your company does not file its annual accounts or Confirmation Statement on time.
 When this occurs, you could find that Companies House strike your company off the register.
 As part of this, the company bank account is frozen too.

 The results of this are:

 - The funds in the company bank account go to the Crown.

 - Any tax repayments due back to the company will no longer be repayable.

 The director should then apply for company restoration in order to restore the company.
 This is not a straightforward process and there is a cost of £140.

 As part of the restoration, the company has to file annual accounts and the Confirmation Statement in paper form.
 Once the fee has been paid, and the documents are with Companies House, they will put the company back on the Public Register.
 The funds in the company bank account will then be available again.

 Closing a limited company and starting a new one